gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 expected cases where a frame is defined relative to another frame with no additional pose offset.

-### 2 Model Frame and canonical Link
+### 2 Model frame and canonical link

 #### 2.1 Implicit frame defined by `//model/pose` attached to canonical link

 Each model must have at least one link designated as the canonical link.
-This link defines the implicit frame of the model.
+The implicit frame of the model is attached to this link.

 The implicit frame is defined by the `//model/pose` element, typically called the "model frame".
 It must be user-configurable, but with a default value.

+The name of the canonical link can be specified in the `//model/@canonical_link` attribute.
+If it is not specified, then the first `//link` element in the model is chosen as the canonical link.

-These two models are equivalent:
+The following two models are equivalent:

 ~~~
 <!-- //model[@canonical_link] -->